gjbex/Fortran-MOOC/docs/iteration_statements.md

 The do statement will repeat a block of statements a number of times.
 As a very simple example, consider the following program that computes the factorial function for a number of integers.
-The general from is given below.
+The general form is given below.

 ~~~~
 do <variable> = <start>, <end>, <step>